 Methadone has been around much longer than suboxone, which the FDA approved in 2002 as a treatment option for heroin addiction.
 However, suboxone is newer and utilizes drugs that actively block the brain’s opioid receptors.
 This makes a suboxone detox treatment typically more effective than methadone.

-In a suboxone detox center, clients can take their prescription medication at home, which makes it more convenient for them.
-It also acts more quickly, and clients may get over their withdrawal symptoms in a week or less, compared to the weeks or months that methadone takes.
+In a suboxone detox center, patients can take their prescription medication at home, which makes it more convenient for them.
+It also acts more quickly, and patients may get over their withdrawal symptoms in a week or less, compared to the weeks or months that methadone takes.

 Do you need mental health therapy that fits into your life instead of the other way around?
 Summit Detox in Florida is the answer.
 Our center treats the individual, not a condition.
 We provide traditional psychiatric services that offer a chance at a more stable, fulfilling life.